ziel/irssi-notifier/README.md

     /SET notifier_channel_regex (mychannel1|mychannel2)

- by default we don't send notifications for privmsgs you can able this by setting this flag to 1
+ by default we don't send notifications for privmsgs you can enable this by setting this flag to 1

     /SET notifier_on_privmsg 1